The Keedy Lab

 Sheenam Sheenam - rotation student, CUNY Biochemistry PhD Program, spring 2019

-Minyoung “Lily” Kim - undergraduate student (Princeton), CSURP Program, summer 2019 (subsequently @ UCSF DDS-PhD Program)
+Minyoung “Lily” Kim - undergraduate student (Princeton), CSURP Program, summer 2019 (- ubsequently @ UCSF DDS-PhD Program

 Andres Cabezas - rotation student, CUNY Biochemistry PhD Program, spring 2020